Legal language - We try to explain any legal language as we go along, but there is also a ‘What does it mean?’ section at the end.

 - you are representing yourself (you are a litigant in person) and not eligible to have your case paid for by legal aid, a trade union, or insurance.

-See Should I sue? for useful background information on issuing a claim and ‘Suing in the civil court – route map’ to get an overview of what a typical case might look like.
+See Should I sue? for useful background information on issuing a claim and ‘Suing in the civil court – an overview of the process’ to get an overview of what a typical case might look like.

 It is not for you if you are involved in: